 After that, comb out your beard and mustache to make sure your various products reach the entirety of your facial hair, and you’re good to go… unless you’re planning on going somewhere.
 That cold, dry air is going to attack your beard the minute you step outside, so tell winter to go screw itself by keeping the lower half of your face under wraps with a scarf or, for the time being, a well-fitted mask that traps your beard safely inside.

 “I mean, you just can’t go a whole winter without putting anything in your beard,” sums up Hughes.
-Besides, doesn’t your beard deserve a holiday gift, too?
+Doesn’t your beard deserve to enjoy that winter wonderland too?